yl-ang/tp/docs/UserGuide.md

    **`patron add n/Harper Lee s/A0988773M p/91437496 e/harperlee@u.nus.edu`**: Adds a patron named `Harper Lee` into
       LibTask's patron list.

-   **`patron add n/Jessica s/A6666789G p/90194628 e/jessica@u.nus.edu t/student`**: Adds a patron named `Jessica` into
-      LibTask's patron list.

-   **`patron add n/Christian Grey s/A0123345L p/91214567 e/christian@u.nus.edu`**: Adds a patron named `Christian Grey`
-      into LibTask's patron list.

 #### Step 2: Borrow some books

-Harper Lee wishes to borrow Death on the Nile.
+Harper Lee wishes to borrow "The Da Vinci Code".
 You may create a book loan for her in one of the two following ways:

 Method A:
 1. Scroll through the patron list to find the index at which `Harper Lee` is stored in LibTask.
 Let's say this index number is 3.
-2. Scroll through the book list to find the index at which `Death on the Nile` is stored in LibTask.
-Let's say this index number is 5.
+2. Scroll through the book list to find the index at which `The Da Vinci Code` is stored in LibTask.
+Let's say this index number is 3.
-3. Enter command `borrow 3 5 25-Apr-2022` in the Command box. `Harper Lee` has now borrowed `Death on the Nile` with a return date of 25th April 2022.
+3. Enter command `borrow 3 3 25-Apr-2022` in the Command box. `Harper Lee` has now borrowed `The Da Vinci Code` with a return date of 25th April 2022.
 You can confirm this by viewing the book's status in the book list.

 Method B:
 1. Enter `patron find harper lee` in the Command box.
 Running this command will display `Harper Lee` first in the patron list.
 Learn more about the format of the `patron find` command [here](#324-finding-patrons-patron-find).
-2. Enter `book find n/death on the nile` in the Command box.
-Running this command will display `Death on the Nile` first in the book list.
+2. Enter `book find n/The Da Vinci Code` in the Command box.
+Running this command will display `The Da Vinci Code` first in the book list.
 Learn more about the format of the `book find` command [here](#333-finding-books--book-find).
-3. Enter command `borrow 1 1 25-Apr-2022` in the Command box. `Harper Lee` has now borrowed `Death on the Nile` with a return date of 25th April 2022.
+3. Enter command `borrow 1 1 25-Apr-2022` in the Command box. `Harper Lee` has now borrowed `The Da Vinci Code` with a return date of 25th April 2022.
 You can confirm this by viewing the book's status in the book list.

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes:**<br>

 * The return dates of the above `borrow` commands may be changed.

 * Learn more about the `borrow` command [here](#336-borrowing-a-book--borrow).